kandalf/sanic-vs-quart/README.md

 Even I'm feeling slightly leaned to Sanic, it's fair to say that both options are equivalent and my feeling is that deciding for one option or another for a given project might depend on matters of personal preference rather than on technical factors.

 This is my humble opinion and I would love to hear other opinions so feel free to discuss in the PR or to reach me out directly!

+### Installation of the app

+Just in case you want to run it locally, you should:

+* Clone this repo
+* Setup a virtual env with Python 3 (I've used `virtualenv` because I find it simpler that `pipenv`, but you can use your tool of preference)
+* Install dependencies with `pip install -f requirements.txt` (I recommend creating two different envs for each version so you can isolate the environment properly)
+* Run the app in dev mode `python main.py`